sait-wbdv/winter-2022/content/dsgn-270/assignments/assignment-5.md

    - The text of your assignment saved in a `README.md` file in the root of your project;
    - Your name, course title and assignment title at the top of the page
    - Exported pdfs of your design's frames saved in a folder called `assets/mockups`
-   - Exported design system files inside `assets/css`
 2. Zip your assignment and submit it to Brightspace.
    - In the text box of your submission **you must add a viewable link to your design**
      - If you do not do this, you will receive a 0 for the prototype component of the assignment
 3. As a comment to your submission, include:
    - a link to your GitHub repo;
-   - a link to the live GH Pages site;